yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-controllers.md

 ```

 ### POV Hat (DPad)
-The hat values look like the below diagram.
-0x08 is used when holding no buttons.
-So for example, holding both left and up results in a value of 0x01.
+The hat values look like the below diagram:

 ```
  7  0  1